MhmRhm/DotBashHistory/docs/_posts/2024-05-19-eat-git-part-3.md

 # Add Phillip
 ```

-To apply the second commit on the *woke* branch, useing the *hand-made-patch* file:
+To apply the second commit on the *woke* branch, using the *hand-made-patch*
+file:

 ```bash
 git checkout main